EmmaEwert/KITTY/docs/manual/tutorial.rst

 	}
 	// …

-This code addition simply makes sure we only run the movement loop if the player wouldn't collide with anything at the target position.
+This code addition simply makes sure we only run the movement loop if the :guilabel:`Player` won't collide with anything at the target position.

 .. figure:: images/tutorial-collision.gif
 	:align: center

+	Collisions limit :guilabel:`Player` movement

-	If you enter Play Mode now, the player character is no longer be able to pass through the tiles you defined collision shapes for in your tilesets.
+If you enter **Play Mode** now, the :guilabel:`Player` character is no longer be able to pass through the tiles you defined Collision Shapes for in your tilesets.

 Occlusion with Tile Masks
 -------------------------

-A non-essential improvement we can make is to let the player walk behind/under things like roofs and treetops – since my "Characters" layer is on top of all other layers, the player character currently renders on top of everything.
+A non-essential improvement we can make is to let the :guilabel:`Player` walk behind/under things like roofs and treetops – since my :guilabel:`Characters` layer is on top of all other layers, the :guilabel:`Player` character currently renders on top of everything.

-You *could* add another Tile Layer above the "Characters" layer, and make sure everything that should occlude the player character is placed in that layer, and not its original layer.
+You `could` add another Tile Layer above the :guilabel:`Characters` layer, and make sure everything that should occlude the :guilabel:`Player` character is placed in that layer, and not its original layer.

 I find non-semantic layers like that tedious, repetitious, and error-prone, though.

-Let's define occluding tiles directly in the tileset, instead; we'll use a prefab with a ``SpriteMask`` component, and a small script that synchronises the ``SpriteMask``'s sprite with the automatically generated ``SpriteRenderer``'s sprite.
+Let's define occluding tiles directly in the tileset, instead; we'll use a prefab with a ``SpriteMask`` component, and a small script that synchronises the ``SpriteMask``'s ``Sprite`` with the automatically generated ``SpriteRenderer``'s ``Sprite``.

-Create a script called `TileMask`:
+Create a script called ``TileMask``:

 .. code-block:: c#
 	:caption: TileMask.cs